Trip Difficulty: Technical Challenging

 Besides summiting the most popular Island Peak, a star attraction of this Island Peak climbing is trekking to the Everest Base Camp (5,364 m).
 Island peak Climbing gives you the perfect opportunity to reach the Everest Base Camp, and hike to Kalapatthar where you can have up-close stunning views of the highest mountain in the world Mount Everest including Mt.
 Nuptse, Mt.
 Changtse, Mt.
 Lhotse, and Mt.
 Pumori.

 Traversing through the Sagarmatha National Park, the Island Peak climbing route takes you to the Everest Base Camp in Nepal.
 It takes you to the beautiful Namche Bazaar where you can observe the infamous Sherpa culture, great mountain views, and landscapes.
-Even though the Island Peak Climbing route’s ultimate destination is reaching the summit of Island Peak, but the others peculiar stations such as Lukla, Namche, and Kalapathar make this Island Peak Climbing more exciting and thrilling.
-It lets you have the real jewels of Khumbu valley.
+Even though the Island Peak Climbing route’s ultimate destination is reaching the summit of Island Peak, the other peculiar stations such as Lukla, Namche, and Kalapathar make this Island Peak Climbing more exciting and thrilling.
+It lets you have the real jewels of Khumbu Valley.

 Island Peak Climbing Difficulties

 This peak was first climbed for training exercise by a British Expedition that went on to summit Mount Everest.
-It requires a moderate scrambling from base camp to high camp.
+It requires moderate scrambling from base camp to high camp.
 Although Island Peak Climbing is easier to climb compared to other peaks in the Everest region, it is a physically demanding climb, due to its steep climbing.
 The first and foremost danger you are going to face is altitude sickness, also known as Acute Mountain Sickness.
 It occurs due to a lack of oxygen at higher levels where your body can’t adjust itself to the gradually changing altitudes.
 With our carefully planned itinerary, the chances of altitude sickness are lowered.
 If you will follow the instruction of your expert leaders then you will easily overcome the difficulties.
-It is a challenging climb that requires an excellent knowledge of snow climbing skills, along with a good knowledge of Nepal Peak climbing equipment and checklist.
+It is a challenging climb that requires an excellent knowledge of snow climbing skills and a good knowledge of Nepal Peak climbing equipment and checklist.

 On top of that, it demands a copious amount of physical fitness.
 Therefore, we don’t recommend Island Peak climbing if you are a beginner at mountain climbing.